pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - This is pure user ID guessing through scripting, adding a bit of intelligence to discriminate between invalid and valid user IDs.
 - In this way, an attacker can harvest a large number of valid user Ids from the target application.

 After running a script to harvest good user IDs, the attacker can try to harvest passwords.
-If the target applicatoin doesn't lock out user accounts due to a given number of invalid password attempts, the attacker can write another script or use the Brutus or Hydra tools we discussed earlier in this chapter to try password guessing across the network
+If the target application doesn't lock out user accounts due to a given number of invalid password attempts, the attacker can write another script or use the Brutus or Hydra tools we discussed earlier in this chapter to try password guessing across the network

 ## Account Harvesting Defenses
 For all of your Web applications, you must make sure that you use a consistent error message when a user types in an incorrect user ID or password.